Chemical Engineering Courses (CHE)

 CHE 568.
 Fuel Cells and Fuel Processors

-Prerequisite: ChE 344 and senior or graduate standing (3 credits)
+Advisory Prerequisite: CHE 344 and senior or graduate standing.
+Enforced Prerequisite: None.
+(3 credits)

 This course provides a comprehensive overview of the major fuel cell types, with emphasis on PEM and SOFC fuel cells.
 The scientific and engineering principles of fuel cell technology and catalytic fuel processing will be covered.
 The course also reviews hydrogen properties, storage and safety issues.
 CourseProfile (ATLAS)